 Dialysis Assistant: Job Description & Requirements

 Dialysis is a medical procedure that helps patients with reduced or impaired kidney function eliminate toxic waste and excessive fluids from their bodies.
-A Dialysis Assistant operates a dialysis machine that is responsible for treating hemmodialysis and drug overdoses.
-These Assistants design protocols and instruct patients in the principals and practices of dialysis.
+A dialysis assistant operates a dialysis machine that is responsible for providing hemodialysis and treating drug overdoses.
+These assistants design protocols and instruct patients in the principles and practices of dialysis.
 Read further to learn more details about this profession.

 How to Become a Dialysis Assistant